grayoctagon/ConceptCalcCraft/README.md

 # ConceptCalcCraft

 **ConceptCalcCraft** is an online tool for designing and building with wood.
-It lets you create 3D models, calculates wood usage, weight, and cost, and includes human models for perspective.
+It lets you (when it is finished) create 3D models, calculates wood usage, weight, and cost, and includes human models for perspective.
 Ideal for planning projects, big or small.

 ## About the Project